Safety monitors must be certified in First Aid, including how to administer Naloxone for riders overdosed on opiates.

 FOR COMPLETE VIDEO, click here

-Related Topics: affiliate networks, Bill Faeth, building your clientele, client markets, customer service, industry events, industry trends, LAB Live, Limo U, networking, operation growth, revenue growth, Sara Eastwood-Richardson, Scott Solombrino, shuttle buses, shuttle vans, small business, small-fleet operators, startup, state of industry
+Related Topics: affiliate networks, Bill Faeth, building your clientele, client markets, customer service, industry events, industry trends, LAB Live, Limo U, luxury market trends, networking, operation growth, revenue growth, Sara Eastwood-Richardson, Scott Solombrino, shuttle buses, shuttle vans, small business, small-fleet operators, startup, state of industry

 The world's No. 1 online marketplace and trader for professional chauffeured and chartered vehicles, including all types of motorcoaches, buses, vans, stretch limousines, sedans, SUVs, exotics, and classics.
 New and used vehicles are available from sellers across the nation.